koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/classification/evaluation_of_a_classifier.md

 is our classifier making correct predictions by chance?

+Example: early diagnosis

+- let us consider a disease affecting 2% of patients
+- a prediction saying always “no disease” has 98% precision, which, in general would be a good result
+- è chiaro però che questo classifier è inutile

 ...

-definiamo un random classifier che produce la stessa proporzione di classi di C

-definiamo k(C)
+definiamo il Cohen k-score di un classifier C: k(C)

 - un altra misura (insieme ad accuracy, precision, ...) che ci permette di trovare la miglior configurazione degli iperparametri per i nostri scopi
+- misura che varia da -1 a 1;
+  - se >0 siamo migliori rispetto al random assignment; se <0 siamo peggiori
+  - se = 1 siamo perfetti

-nell'esempio della malattia: se C ha accuracy 98% -> k(c) = 0
+- nell'esempio della malattia: se C ha accuracy 98% -> k(c) = 0

 k score becomes good after 0.6

-MCC non ci interessa

 ## Cost sensitive learning

-if we have more information such as
+if before training we have more information such as

 - the cost of errors
 - the cost of good prediction
 - the cost of bad prediction

-we can define our own error measures (cost function)
+we can influence the training of our models to try to reduce the more costly errors

+Several alternatives:

-Several alternatives ma quella che ci interessa: alterate the proportion of classes in the supervised data, duplicating the examples for which the classification error is higher
+- alterate the proportion of classes in the supervised data, duplicating the examples for which the classification error cost is higher
   - In this way, the classifier will became more able to classify the classes for which the classification error cost is higher
   - This solution is useful also when the classes are imbalanced, that is the frequencies of the class labels in X are not equal
+- alcuni algoritmi di training permettono di dare un peso alle classi più importanti
+  - class_weight nei DT permette di definire dei pesi per le classi che definiscono quali sono le classi più importanti da classificare correttamente
+  - questo influenza il training (calcolo dell'impurità di un nodo immagino)

 # Evaluation of a Probabilistic classifier

+Many classifiers produce, rather than a class label (crisp prediction), a tuple of probabilities, one for each possible class, (probabilistic, or soft prediction)

-interessante utilizzare la probabilità predetta come strumento di ranking quando si lavora in batch-mode
+- interessante utilizzare la probabilità predetta come strumento di ranking quando si lavora in batch-mode
 - ho un batch di oggetti, filtro solo quelli che hanno una probabilità che rispetta una threshold ed ottengo un subset

 ### Lift chart